Vladimir-SS/CSS-Project/README.md

 ```

 - `Program Counter (PC)`: Points to the next instruction to execute.
 - `Stack Pointer (SP)`: Points to the current top of the stack in memory, used for push/pop operations.
+More about [stack in assembly](https://www.cs.ubbcluj.ro/~vancea/asc/stack_in_assembly.php)

 ## Main classes